thattommyhall/ipfs-nginx-accesscontrol/Readme.md

 requests to slip past, you could do the api call and dict update in another co-routine with `ngx.timer.at(0, fn)`

+Note the early `return` if the CID is allowed, that exits the processing of the request.

 # Notes

 The shape of the api has been tweaked a little but should not be considered